Before Your Begin

 Dust and fingerprints can blur your shot, so give your camera lens a gentle wipe before snapping.

 No cloth?
-No problem—a soft part of your shirt works just fine in a pinch!
+No problem—a soft part of your shirt works just fine in a pinch.
+Note that you can buy a case for your phone that covers your lens so they stay clean.
+More on that in the gadget section soon!

 Naples, Florida: In the image on the left, the lens was not clean.
 Using the soft t-shirt we happen to be wearing, we cleaned the lens and immediately took the image on the right.
 The clean lens avoided the streaks of light you see in the left image.
 Soiled lenses are more apparent at night.